-I do consume probiotics each day, and recently became more diligent about it due to a round of antibiotics, so I was intrigued when I was contacted about Attune Foods.
+I recently became more diligent about daily probiotucs, so when I discovered Attune Foods, I was so intrigued.
 They make chocolate bars infused with probiotics.
 Hmm, eat chocolate – help tummy; that is a wonderful sounding relationship in theory.
 How was it in practice?

 Attune places the following claim on their box: “Try 1 attune bar daily for 14 days – if you don’t feel a difference it’s FREE.”
-I did feel a difference, and I think the product holds merit, but there are definitely some pros and cons to consider.
+I did feel a difference and think the tasty product holds merit.
+Though I still have some concerns.

-- There is no denying that this is the tastiest way I have ever consumed probiotics.
+This is definitely the tastiest way I have ever consumed probiotics.
 The chocolate is good.
-Not a fully refined chocolate that will knock your socks off, but one that is smooth and falls somewhere between semi-sweet and dark in taste (I actually thought it was around 60% cacao, but it is 68%), and is easily noshable.
+Not a fully refined chocolate that will knock your socks off, but one that is smooth and falls somewhere between semi-sweet and dark in taste.
 It took care of my chocolate fix without a problem.
 And don’t worry, you can’t taste probiotics – this is just chocolate.

 On the Attune Foods website, there is a notation that indicates “Processed on equipment that has contact with milk products” for the vegan flavors.
-However, on the bar wrappers themselves they only state “contains soybeans” and “manufactured on equipment that also processes peanuts, tree nuts, and wheat.”
-I was a little taken back by this huge oversight on the wrappers.
-So milk allergic be aware that these chocolate bars are made on shared equipment with the milk chocolate bars and are probably at high risk for cross-contamination with dairy.
+However, on the bar wrappers themselves they only state “manufactured on equipment that also processes peanuts, tree nuts, and wheat.”
+So be aware that these chocolate bars are made on shared equipment with the milk chocolate bars.
 Hopefully Attune will fix the labels soon.

 The Facts on Attune Dark Chocolate

 Certifications: Attune Dark Chocolate is Certified Kosher and Certified Gluten Free.